Kawanabe District, Kagoshima: Kawanabe High School

 Many of the students choose to enter university.

 One of the characteristics of this school is the spirit of "Jingaryo".

 "Jingaryo" is the name of the hill in the school.

 Many school events are named after this spirit.

-For example, at the school festival called "Jingaryo festival",students make some exhibitions related to school history.
+For example, at the school festival called "Jingaryo festival", students make some exhibitions related to school history.

-Graduates are proud of this spirit well after they leave school.

 Each year of graduates plants a tree and plaque to commemorate their time at Kawanabe.

 In school there are some clubs and students are eager to do various activities.
 For example, there is a symphonic band in the school.
 It has about 50 members.
 It got gold prizes 13 times continuously in Kagoshima prefectural contest.
 In 2010, saxophone four players got gold prize in an ensemble contest in Kagoshima.